istio/community/WORKING-GROUP-PROCESSES.md

 In all cases, remaining blocking issues can be raised to the [technical oversight committee](TECH-OVERSIGHT-COMMITTEE.md) to help resolve the situation.
-To trigger an escalation, add an entry to the [TOC's agenda](https://docs.google.com/document/d/13lxJqtlaQhmV2EwsNnS6h-_O4pobZQZuMjrzOeMgVI0/edit#heading=h.o8pz6aqnzzgk) and come to a Friday TOC meeting.
+To trigger an escalation, add an entry to the [TOC's agenda](https://docs.google.com/document/d/13lxJqtlaQhmV2EwsNnS6h-_O4pobZQZuMjrzOeMgVI0/edit#heading=h.o8pz6aqnzzgk) and come to a TOC meeting.
 Come prepared with an explanation of the underlying problem as well as cogent arguments for both sides.